mikesmallhelp/wacat/README.md

 ### Optional: Detect errors on the page with AI

 Here is an example application that contains an error message, "An unexpected error occurred!
-Please try again after some time," on one of its subpages:
+Please try again after some time.", on one of its subpages:

 ![](doc/error-in-page.png)